SamotsvetyForecasting/optimal-scoring/1-pay-for-bits/pay-for-bits.md

 If an individual forecaster thinks that the initial probability is wrong, he can move it to a probability which he thinks is more correct by betting some of his funds.
 Further, we might hope that the different forecasters might each research different aspects of the question and then reveal their information to each other, so that they can collectively correct their own markets more efficiently.
 Because each interacts with his own market.
 We explore whether this assumption might break down in Appendix A.

 When contemplating this scheme, two issues become apparent after some amount of reflection.
 First, in a prediction market in which the outcome becomes more and more apparent as time goes on, the question creator loses all the funds he put up as liquidity.
-Secondly, forecasters
+Secondly, forecasters have an incentive to predict as late as possible.

 Within the automatic market-maker abstraction, both of these issues have a clear solution.
 First, stop trading before the outcome is known.
 One particularly advisable point would be to cut trading when the stakeholder interested in the question makes the decision that the market was created to influence.
 Secondly, slowly reduce the amount of liquidity there is in the markets as time goes on, so that forecasters have a small incentive to predict sooner rather than later.